Questions

 Questions worth pressure-testing

-This page is for the questions a serious reader should ask before treating the framework like a real operating model: where it adds complexity, where it depends on strong management, and where it can fail.
+This page is for the questions a serious reader should ask before treating the framework like a real operating model: where it adds friction, what safeguards it needs, what must be visible, and where it can fail if trust, structure, or discipline are weak.

 Is this just matrix management with a different label?